jacobjinkelly/jacobjinkelly.github.io/misc.md

 ([*Mark Ebden*](http://www.mebden.com/))
 - CSC209: C & Systems Programming
 ([*Michelle Craig*](https://michellecraig.github.io/))
+    - I had a lot of fun in this course.
+It was my first chance to do some low-level programming.
+It can be very stressful and frustrating, but also rewarding.
+    - I also learned to be comfortable in shell.
+I can't understate how useful this skill was.
 - CSC265: Enriched Data Structures and Analysis ([*Aleksandar Nikolov*](http://www.cs.toronto.edu/~anikolov/))
     - In addition to standard data structures and algorithms, this course covered adversary arguments to prove lower bounds on problem complexity, and the [potential method](https://en.wikipedia.org/wiki/Potential_method) for analyzing amortized complexity.